How do I set up my harvester to manage stubble

 Cutting height will vary according to crop type and yield, the crop planned for the following season, harvest logistics and the capabilities of the seeding equipment.

-Cutting crops low can reduce the need for post-harvest stubble management to improve sowing efficiency the following season.
-It also maximises weed seed capture when using harvest weed seed control methods such as the Integrated Harrington Seed Destructor (iHSD) and chaff carts.
+Cutting crops low can reduce the need for post-harvest stubble management and improve sowing efficiency the following season.
+It also maximises weed seed capture when using harvest weed seed control methods, for example; weed seed destructor technology and chaff carts.

 However, cutting low is slower, potentially putting ripe crops at greater risk from inclement weather.
 It can also increase the volume of straw and chaff between the rows, which can hinder emergence and yield particularly of smaller-seeded crops such as canola.